 2 It Allows for More and Better Bonding

 Dog to dog interactions are not the only form of socialization that is important for your pet.
-It is equally important to form a human-dog bond, which Diane Fisher, PhD has covered in a previous article before.
+It is equally important to form a human-dog bond, which I have covered in my previous article before.

 In short, the relationship between humans and dogs can be analogous to the relationship between a parent and a child.
 In fact, in a study conducted on hand-reared dogs, it was shown that socialization with puppies as young as 16 weeks can help form that puppy-human attachment (Topal et al. 2005).

 It was also shown that extensive socialization between dogs and humans can result in your canine favoring and being more responsive to his/her owner over an unfamiliar person and strangers.

 Another later study looked at the effects of socialization of shelter dogs with inmates in a prison setting (Hennessy et al. 2006).
 The results showed that human socialization resulted in clearly positive behavioral changes in the dogs, which further supports it.

 3 Vet Exams Are Much Less Difficult